-Seahawks notes: Seattle’s decision to give Carlos Dunlap more time to heal pays off vs. Washington
+Seahawks notes: Decision to give Carlos Dunlap more time to heal pays off vs. Washington

 “You see the numbers and what’s going on,” the Seahawks kicker said.
 “It’s kind of cliché, but my mindset is ‘1 for 1.’
 I write it on my wrist every day, so you just keep doing that kick after kick and you hope that in the long run, they all add up.”

 They added up all right.
-Myers went 2 for 2 on his field-goal attempts Sunday to set a new Seahawks record with 31 consecutive made field goals.
+Myers went 2 for 2 on his field-goal attempts Sunday to set a Seahawks record with 31 consecutive field goals.
 He converted from 43 yards in the first quarter to tie Olindo Mare’s franchise record of 30 consecutive makes; Myers was true from 40 in the second quarter to break the record.

 Myers gave credit to holder Michael Dickson, long snapper Tyler Ott and the rest of the line.